 What Do I Mail When Disputing My Credit Report?

 Equifax and TransUnion provide a credit report dispute form you should use, in addition to your dispute letter, when disputing with their agency.
-The Equifax dispute form can be found here, and the TransUnion dispute form can be found here.

 Send a brief, clear, and to-the-point dispute letter to each of the three credit reporting agencies.
 If the letter is longer than one page, it is too long.
 Here is a link to a sample dispute letter prepared by the Federal Trade Commission (FTC).